-This event is well aligned with our mission of getting healthy food to everyone through collaboration, education, and promoting self-sufficiency.
-It is our hope that providing sustainably raised starts for sale to the public, we are making it easier for others to start a garden or to continue gardening here in beautiful Sonoma County.
-We like to make this a family-fun event with music, food, tours and other fun activities for the community.
+This event is well-aligned with our mission of getting healthy food to everyone through collaboration, education, and promoting self-sufficiency.
+It is our hope that by providing sustainably raised starts for sale to the public, we are making it easier for others to start a garden or to continue gardening here in beautiful Sonoma County.
 Sales and donations from the event go to supporting our programs and efforts to make a strong, vibrant local food system that works well for all.

-But our work doesn’t stop there.
+But our work doesn’t stop with sending you home with your starts.
 What we’d really like is for more people to develop their own skills in seed starting and seed saving!
-Starting in 2013, we focused our efforts in propagating heirloom or open pollinated plants so that you can have the option of saving seed from your plants for subsequent seasons.
-Advantages of saving your own seed include breeding varieties that are adapted to local growing conditions, increasing self-sufficiency and not having to purchase seeds each year, perpetuating the botanical heritage and traditions of our ancestors, and preserving and improving the biodiversity of plants.
+Starting in 2013, we focused our efforts in propagating heirloom or open-pollinated plants so that you can have the option of saving seed from your plants for subsequent seasons.
+Advantages of saving your own seed include breeding varieties that are adapted to local growing conditions, increasing self-sufficiency, and not having to purchase seeds each year, perpetuating the botanical heritage and traditions of our ancestors, and preserving and improving the biodiversity of plants.